20 of the Best Winter Wedding Bouquets

 14. Statement Winter Wedding Bouquet with Orchids

 Orchids are one of the most lovely blooms.
-Known for their delicate nature and stately flowers, orchids are quite impressive when incorporated into bridal bouquets.
-Also, a cascading shape allows for large, red roses and wispy greens to add elegance to an already fabulous arrangement.
+Known for their delicate nature and stately flowers, orchids are pretty impressive when incorporated into bridal bouquets.
+Also, a cascading shape allows for large red roses and wispy greens to add elegance to an already fabulous arrangement.

 Christmas Wedding Bouquet Red White Orchid Rose